TestTheTests/TTT_RecombinationGenomeScans/README.md

 The hapflk [documenation](https://forge-dga.jouy.inra.fr/documents/588) includes a python script (scaling_chi2_hapflk.py) for calculating p-values from hapflk results.
 It depends on several python packages, some of which were not installed in my remote environment, so I kept this part of the analysis separate from run_hapflk.sh.
-A simple bash for loop was used to apply scaling_chi2_hapflk.py to each table created in step 5 of the hapflk analysis above.
+A simple bash for loop, which can be found in get_p_values.sh, was used to apply scaling_chi2_hapflk.py to each table created in step 5 of the hapflk analysis above.

 ## combine hapflk_tables.R